magpie-ea/magpie-site/obtain.markdown

 # {{ page.title }}

-Programming a browser-based experiment using _babe does not require installation of any additional software beyond a recent browser.
-You only need to download either the [minimal template](https://github.com/babe-project/MinimalTemplate), or any other template or example provided and start modifying it.
-Read the <a href="/babe_site/getting-started/introduction.html">getting started guide</a> to find out how.
+Creating a browser-based experiment with _babe does not require installation of fancy software.
+You basically only need a recent browser and a text editor.
+Start by downloading a template, such as the [minimal template](https://github.com/babe-project/MinimalTemplate), adding elements from the list of examples or other templates and  modifying your experiment into shape at will.
+Read the <a href="/babe_site/getting-started/introduction.html">getting started guide</a> to find out more about the structure of a _babe experiment and how to use it to collect data.

-If you want to use the _babe server app to run locally on your machine (so that you can submit data to a local data base without requiring an internet connection), you should follow the detailed [installation instructions in the docs](docs/deployment.html#online-server-deployment-instructions-with-heroku).
+If you want to use the _babe server app, either locally on your computer or on a server, you should follow the detailed [installation instructions in the docs](docs/deployment.html#online-server-deployment-instructions-with-heroku).

 ###  Starting point: minimal template